 - Avoid making fruit butters requiring all organic produce.
 Apples, grapes, imported nectarines, peaches, and strawberries are all listed on the 2013 dirty dozen.
 While these fruits make amazing butters, cut them with produce that isn’t on the dirty dozen list.

 - Buy fruit seasonally and aim to pay no more than $1/lb.
 If you can find fruit for less and your budget allows, buy more!
-Use this seasonal guide to know what’s in season.
+Seasonal eating has more benefits than just price, too!

 Ready to make your own butters?
 Here are a few winning combinations: